Tyler football great Ronnie "Bo" Lee passes away

 Lee, 66, was born on Dec.
 24, 1956 to the late Ernest and Dell Lee in Little Rock, Arkansas.
 He passed away on March 26 in Fort Worth.

 Lee was a 1975 graduate of John Tyler High School.
 He received his Bachelors Degree from Baylor University.
-He was a three-sport athlete at JT, football, basketball and track.
+He was a three-sport athlete (football, basketball, track) at JT.

+He played tight end for John Tyler's 1973 Class 4A state championship team, which defeated Austin Reagan in the title game at the Astrodome in Houston.
+In the semifinals game with Arlington Sam Houston, Lee caught the tie-breaking 80-yard touchdown pass late in the game.
+The Lions went on to win 22-7 at Baylor Stadium, where he would later star.
+JT was 15-0 that season.

+His senior season, he helped the Lions to a 9-1 district championship, tying with Longview and Lufkin.
+At that time, only one team went to the playoffs and Longview won the coin toss.
+Lee was also part of the Lions' 27-game winning streak.
+Lee was all-district, all-East Texas and all-state as well as Blue Chip All-America.

+After playing for the Bears, Lee was in the Hula Bowl and Senior Bowl.

-In 1979, he was drafted in the third round as a tight end by the Miami Dolphins.
-He played in Super Bowl 19 for the Dolphins and after playing for ten years for the Dolphins and two year for the Atlanta Falcons, he was traded to the Seattle Seahawks in 1991.
+In the 1979 NFL Draft, he was selected in the third round (65th overall) as a tight end by the Miami Dolphins.
+He played for the Dolphins from 1979 to 1982 and again from 1984 to 1989.
+He played for the Atlanta Falcons in 1983 and the Seattle Seahawks from 1990 to 1992.

+Lee participated in Super XIX with the Dolphins (a 38-16 loss to San Francisco at Stanford Stadium in Stanford, California).

+As a Dolphin, Falcon and Seahawk, Lee played tight end, tackle and guard.
+He played in 186 NFL games, starting 120.
+Early in his career he was a tight end, making 25 receptions for 167 yards and three touchdowns,

 He was preceded in death by brother, Anthony Lee and sister, Ada Lee Smith.